w3c/wai-course-list/content/index.md

 ref: /link/to/page/@@   # Translators, do not change this
 changelog: /@@/changelog/
 acknowledgements: /@@/acknowledgements/  # NEW: delete if don"t have a separate acknowledgements page.
 And delete it in the footer below.
-license: creative-commons   # NEW: delete if not creative-commons

 description:  # NEW: add a 150ish-character-description for social media   # translate the description
 # image: /content-images/wai-course-list/social.png  # NEW: image for social media